nbrowser/nb/README.md

 nb-chan has the same function interface "on" and "call" as [d3-dispatch](https://github.com/d3/d3-dispatch).
 It is an [event emitter](https://nodejs.org/api/events.html) system between the tabs.

-if user installed [Nucleome Bridge](https://chrome.google.com/webstore/detail/djcdicpaejhpgncicoglfckiappkoeof) (NBrowser chrome extension) , it will use NBridge, otherwise, it will use local web browser's BroadCast Channel to send command and genome coordinates to other tabs.
+if user installed [Nucleome Bridge](https://chrome.google.com/webstore/detail/djcdicpaejhpgncicoglfckiappkoeof) (NBrowser chrome extension) , it will use NBridge to send messages between tabs from multiple domains, otherwise, it will use local web browser's BroadCast Channel to send command and genome coordinates to other tabs in a same domain.

 ```js